anttijuu/books-cpp/README.md

 The logic is simple.
 The program will:

-1. first check the program arguments: first argument is the book file, name, second is the ignore file name and the third one is the number of top words to print, e.g. 100,
+1. first check the program arguments: first argument is the book file, name, second is the words to ignore file name and the third one is the number of top words to print, e.g. 100,
 1. then do some preparations; makes sure the program can handle UTF-8 encoded strings, and initiates measuring the performance in time,
 1. next the words to be ignored is read from a text file.
 Ignored words must be separated by commas and/or end of line chars,
 1. after this the book file is read, line by line.
 When processing each line, word breaks are identified by characters by calling `std::isalpha` -- returning false indicates a word break.
 Then the chars of the word are converted to lowercase and if the length of the word is two characters or more, it is added to a `std::map` with a frequency count.
 If the word is already in the map, the frequency count is increased by one,